databrickslabs/databricks-sync/docs/setup.md

 ### Arguments for init command

 The init command contains no flags and only one argument which is the name of the file.
+Running this command will make a sample yaml configuration file used for the export command.

 ```bash
 $ databricks-sync init <filename>
 ```

-In the example you can change file name to what ever command you need.

 ### Arguments for both export and import